 The Blue Lagoon is one of those rare tourist attractions that is completely overhyped, but still worth your time.
 It’s impossible to read an article about Iceland without a mention of the famous thermal pool, but it’s not really a favorite of the locals, or a natural wonder at that.

 Instead, the water is heated and colored from a nearby factory.
 Locals much prefer the natural pools found throughout the city of Reykjavik, with admission at a fraction of the cost.

-Still, no self-respecting first time visitor to this Scandinavian country can leave without at least saying they stopped by the Blue Lagoon.
+Still, no self-respecting first time visitor to this Nordic country can leave without at least saying they stopped by the Blue Lagoon.
 There’s nothing quite like the feeling of soaking in warm water while surrounded by a cold environment.
 The contrast has a soothing effect on both your muscles and mind.

 Blue Lagoon Prices